awwright/rdfa-template/README.md

 If multiple values for the "related" link are specified in the graph, this will output the element multiple times, one for every match.

+## Interface

+### parse(base, document, options)

+* base: URI base of document (location where document was downloaded)
+* document: DOM document
+* options: object with some settings (none yet)

+Returns: DocumentGenerator (see below)

+### DocumentGenerator#evaluate(db, bindings)

+* db: Graph/Dataset object
+* bindings: list of variable bindings to apply

+Returns an array of variable bindings for the the top-level query in the document, run against `db`.

+If there are no variables, returns a single empty result.

+If `bindings` is supplied, results are filtered (that is, query is initialized with given bindings).

+### DocumentGenerator#data(bindings)

+* bindings: optional list of variable bindings to apply

+Returns a list of the RDF statements that can be extracted from the document.

+If any variables in `bindings` are specified, they will be used to generate additional RDF statements.

+### DocumentGenerator#fillRecordset(db, bindings)

+* db: Graph/Dataset object
+* bindings: list of variable bindings to apply

+Returns an array of documents that match.

+In cases where there's no variables in the top-level query, this will return a single document.

+This is the same thing as first calling `evaluate` then mapping the result set through `fillSingle`.

+### DocumentGenerator#fillSingle(db, bindings)

+* db: Graph/Dataset object
+* bindings: list of variable bindings to apply

+Returns a document with values from `db` after applying `bindings` to variables.

 ## Tests

 Run `mocha` to run tests.